Age-appropriate chores: 5 ways to get your kids started

 4. Keep it consistent and fair

-Children often have a strong sense of justice; they’ll compare their chores with those of their siblings and notice (or imagine) differences in their respective responsibilities.
-Be ready with your reasons: “Because she’s younger”; “Because she also brings the bins in.”
+Children often have a strong sense of justice; they’ll compare their chores with those of other family members—especially their siblings.
+They’ll also notice (or imagine) differences in their respective responsibilities.
+Be ready with your reasons—and this can be where our list of age-appropriate chores below can come in handy: “Because she’s younger”; “Because she also brings the bins in.”
 Or be ready to adjust the chores regime if your child has a legitimate point.

 A child will often develop a dislike for a particular chore—they’ll hate it even more if they feel permanently saddled with it.
 One strategy is to swap chores from time to time—it deals with any niggling “not fair” complaints as well as teaching kids how to complete a wider range of household tasks.